 Watching the View From the Ponta das Contendas Viewpoint

 The Ponta das Contendas viewpoint is located in the parish of São Bartolomeu de Regatos, in the municipality of Angra do Heroísmo, in Terceira.
+From here, you can see Ponta das Contendas, Baía da Mina or Mós, and a group of three islets in a high state of erosion.

+On these islets, you can find the largest nesting colony of the Rosy Tern (Sterna dougallii) in the Azores and the second largest in Europe — a European migratory seabird species.
 In addition, in the Ponta das Contendas Protected Area for the Management of Habitats and Species, you can also see some specimens of flora endemic to the Azores and Macaronesia.

-Walking the São Sebastião Fort Trail (PR05 TER)
+Walking the São Sebastião Fort Trail

 The São Sebastião Fort Trail (PR05 TER) is located in the parish of São Sebastião, in Angra do Heroísmo.
-Inserted in the Cinco Picos volcanic massif, the trail runs along the southeast coast of the island and passes ancient maritime defence fortifications (16th and 17th centuries).
+Inserted in the Cinco Picos volcanic massif, the trail runs along the southeast coast of the island and passes ancient maritime defense fortifications (16th and 17th centuries).

-The route begins near the Ponta das Contendas Lighthouse and runs partly through the Ponta das Contendas Protected Area for the Management of Habitats and Species, also classified as a Special Protection Area (SPA) under the Natura 2000 Network.
+The route begins near the Ponta das Contendas Lighthouse and runs partly through the Ponta das Contendas Protected Area for the Management of Habitats and Species, which is also classified as a Special Protection Area (SPA) under the Natura 2000 Network.

 Quick Info